Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations: Introduction

-Among other possible explanations, our findings suggest that failed communism in North Korea, which is frequently mentioned in the popular book by \citet{acemoglu2012nations}, might be the underlying cause of the lower cognitive ability of North Korean subjects.
-However, there are a few caveats to consider.
+Our findings call for possible explanations but it is challenging to provide definite answers.
 First, South Korean natives, North Korean refugees and Korean-Chinese immigrants should differ along important observed and unobserved dimensions other than their institutional backgrounds.
 Therefore, it is difficult to causally attribute any inter-Korean differences in competitiveness solely to the differences in their institutional experiences.
 Second, North Korean refugees are a selected sample of the North Korean population, thereby implying that our sample is unlikely to be a representative sample of North Koreans living in North Korea.
 Therefore, we cannot exclude an alternative explanation that the lack of competitiveness and the lower cognitive ability of North Korean refugees are driven by negative selection.
-In view of this concern, we do not intend to reach a decisive conclusion about North Koreans in general.\footnote{See our previous work \citep{KCLLC} for details on comparison between North Korean refugees and the North Korean population.} Third, we only identify the total effects of the institutional and cultural differences due to the division of Korea.
+In view of this concern, we do not intend to reach a decisive conclusion about North Koreans in general.\footnote{See our previous work \citep{KCLLC} for details on comparison between North Korean refugees and the North Korean population.} Third, a potential explanation for the reduced inclination of North Korean refugees to participate in tournaments could be rooted in their inherent mistrust of both authorities and fellow citizens within South Korea.
+For example, they might have concerns about the integrity of the tournaments, with suspicions that those conducting the experiments might manipulate the rules.
+We cannot rule out this possibility.
+Fourth, we only identify the total effects of the environmental differences due to the division of Korea.
 Specifically, we cannot differentiate the effect of communism from the impact of dictatorship because North Korean regime is a mix of the two.
 Furthermore, we cannot quantify the impacts of poverty, malnutrition, and education quality as potential explanations.
 These concerns limit our ability to pinpoint the exact mechanisms underlying our findings.
 However, we believe this paper adds a unique case study to the literature.
-The existing literature on the effect of communism is mostly based on data from China, Germany and Eastern Europe.
 North Korea is unique in that the current regime has lasted more than 70 years, keeping its citizens totally isolated from the rest of the world.
 In view of this, our findings are not directly comparable to those in the literature.
 We postpone discussion of the literature to Section \ref{sec:literature}.

 The remainder of the paper proceeds as follows.
 In Section \ref{sec:background}, we briefly review distinct characteristics of three groups of Koreans.
 In Section \ref{sec:sampling}, we describe the sampling and experimental design of our study.
 In Section \ref{sec:results}, we firstly provide the summary statistics of baseline variables and Raven test scores across the three groups and then present experimental results.
 In Section \ref{sec:structural:est}, we develop a choice model between the piece-rate and tournament schemes and examine different channels through which the Raven score can matter for selection into competition.
 In Section \ref{sec:literature}, we relate our study to several stands of the literature.
 Section \ref{sec:conclusion} concludes.
 Online appendix includes detailed experimental instructions in Korean and English.